Sjeiti/ronvalstarnl/src/data/markdown/post_no-css.md

 This requires two elements to be manipulated when changing style: set the `href` property of the `HTMLLinkElement` to swap the exteral stylesheet, and add or remove the inline `HTMLStyleElement`.
 I hope you have the latter because inlining above-the-fold CSS is a major rendering optimisation.

+For now I've added simple theming: the default, no theme and a contrast theme (which is really a minimal theme to make no-theme look good).

+Expect a bigger theme in the future.

+(theme switch in the footer)